A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning

 In addition, DA is essential for pre-training a cross-task representation~\cite{atc, proto}.
-Furthermore, various DA techniques such as random cropping have been used in almost all visual RL algorithms as a form of data preprocessing~\cite{dreamerv2, ccfdm, vai}.
+Furthermore, various DA techniques, such as random cropping, have been incorporated into almost all visual RL algorithms as a form of data preprocessing~\cite{dreamerv2, ccfdm, vai}.

-In general, DA refers to the strategies for generating synthetic training data from existing data without additional collection or interaction efforts~\cite{image_aug_survey, NLP1}.
-Figure~\ref{generic workflow} shows the generic workflow for leveraging DA in visual RL: diverse augmented data are generated by manipulating the original interaction data and then exploited to optimize the RL objective~\cite{rad, drq, drq_v2}.
-Moreover, DA can further improve the representation of visual RL by optimizing auxiliary representation learning objectives~\cite{soda, drac, curl, spr}.
-Despite the surge of these related studies on leveraging DA in visual RL scenarios, this fast-evolving and expanding field still lacks clarity and coherence.
-Therefore, this comprehensive survey aims to provide a bird's eye view of DA-based methods in visual RL with the following main contributions.
+In general, DA refers to strategies for generating synthetic training data from existing data without additional collection or interaction efforts~\cite{image_aug_survey, NLP1}.
+Figure~\ref{generic workflow} illustrates the generic workflow for leveraging DA in visual RL: diverse augmented data are generated by manipulating the original interaction data and then exploited to optimize the RL objective~\cite{rad, drq, drq_v2}.
+Moreover, DA can further enhance the representation learning in visual RL by incorporating auxiliary objectives~\cite{soda, drac, curl, spr}.
+Despite the surge of related studies on leveraging DA in visual RL scenarios, this fast-evolving and expanding field still lacks clarity and coherence.
+Therefore, this comprehensive survey aims to provide a bird's-eye view of DA-based methods in visual RL with the following main contributions: